Khan al-Ahmar (village)

 On 18 July 2021, the new government Foreign Minister Yair Lapid wrote that "Given that the new government was formed recently, and therefore has not yet been able to examine the issue in depth independently and not relying on the conclusions of the previous government, and considering that this is a particularly sensitive issue," he wanted to conduct an in-depth review and the court was asked for a delay until 14 September 2021.
 After 8 extensions up to 1 February 2023, the government asked once more for a further 4 month delay until 1 June 2023.
 The court granted an extension to 1 May for the hearing and to 1 April for the state to file its position.

+On 7 May 2023, Israel's Supreme Court denied the Regavim petition, accepting the government's argument that the eviction should be stayed "for current reasons related to the security of a country and its foreign relations" and that the government would itself decide when that would happen.